Gohla/pie/tutorial/src/2_top_down/index.md

 {{#include ../../gen/2_top_down/1_stamp/a_module.rs.diff:4:}}
 ```

-Note that this module is declared `pub`, as users of the library should be able to construct stampers.
+This module is public as users of the library should be able to construct stampers.

 #### File stamps